relu/kubernetes-workshop-rubyalacluj/README.md

 $ kubectl describe svc web-app
 ```

-_NOTE: Since we're running minikube, we can actually access NodePort and
-LoadBalancer type services directly on the host ip.
-To retrieve the endpoint
-you can run `minikube service web-app -n kubealacluj --url`_

 ## Deployments

 How do we do a rolling update of our application right now?
 Well, it's not